digitalbazaar/context-template/README.md

 ## API

-The library exports two properties:
+The library exports the following properties:
 - `constants`: A Object that maps constants to well-known context URLs.
 The main constant `EXAMPLE_CONTEXT_URL` may be updated from time to time to the latest context location.
 - `contexts`: A `Map` that maps URLs to full context data.
+- `appContextMap`: For use with `cborld` library.
+- `documentLoader`

 ## Commercial Support